yolkarian/furniture-bench/README.md

 FurnitureBench is the real-world furniture assembly benchmark, which aims at providing a reproducible and easy-to-use platform for long-horizon complex robotic manipulation.

 This is a fork of FurnitureBench.
-The main difference in this fork is that it utilizes [SAPIAN](https://github.com/haosulab/SAPIEN) as simulator for FurnitureSim with supporting of Python3.9+.
-(For this installation, please refer to [FurnitureSim section](#FurnitureSim)) and also guide and tutorials in the [online document](https://clvrai.github.io/furniture-bench/docs/index.html) of the original auther.
+The main difference in this fork is that it utilizes [SAPIEN](https://github.com/haosulab/SAPIEN) as the simulator for FurnitureSim with support for Python 3.9+.
+(For this installation, please refer to [FurnitureSim section](#FurnitureSim)) and also guide and tutorials in the [online document](https://clvrai.github.io/furniture-bench/docs/index.html) of the original author.

 It features
 - Long-horizon complex manipulation tasks